We’re delivering a £450m scheme to modernise the railway in South Wales – the biggest investment in the Welsh network for more than 100 years.

 We’re removing out of date and old signalling equipment and replacing it with state-of-the art signalling technology that will allow more trains to run along the track and so increase passenger capacity, particularly at peak times.

-The multi-million pound project commenced in 2007, with a number of major phases now complete.
+The multi-million pound project commenced in 2007 with the following major milestones achieved:

 - Resignalled the line in the area east of Port Talbot, from Llantrisant to Baglan, and in the Newport area from Pilning to Newport station.

 - Completed resignalling on lines in the Valleys and in the Cardiff area from Newport station to Llantrisant through the Cardiff Area Signalling Renewals scheme (CASR) which completed in January 2017 and has given the capacity to see 16 trains per hour into Cardiff Central station (increased from 12)

 - Installed new signalling equipment in the area west of Port Talbot from Baglan to Swansea.